The Science Behind Tacky Overgrips: Why Grip Matters

 Signs That It’s Time to Replace Your Overgrip

 Knowing when to replace your overgrip can help maintain optimal performance and comfort.
 Signs of wear, such as fraying, noticeable smoothing of the grip surface, or a loss of tackiness, indicate it's time for a change.
 Also, suppose the grip starts to unravel, or you notice your hand slipping more frequently.
-In that case, these are clear indications that the overgrip no longer provides the necessary performance qualities for effective play.
+In that case, these are clear indications that the overgrip no longer meets the performance requirements for effective play.

 Best Practices for Keeping Your Overgrip in Top Condition